 Recommended Uses – Diamond Flex Nitro Tiles are great for both commercial and residential use and are commonly used as flooring for garages, workshops, as basement flooring, as trailer flooring, as flooring in kitchens, as flooring for spare rooms, a trade show flooring, and much more.

-Note: This is not a stain proof product.
-Street tar can cause staining to light colored tiles, and in most instances, this staining can be remedied with a cleaner called Purple Power.
-If you have performance tires, staining can occur with light colored tiles.
-In most instances, this may not be remedied with a cleaner.
+Note: This is not a stain-proof product.
+Street tar can stain light-colored tiles and usually can be remedied with a cleaner called Purple Power.
+If you have performance tires, staining can occur with light-colored tiles.
+To get rid of tire marks, you might have to replace the affected tiles, or use darker tiles to disguise the stains.
 If the staining on your floor does not dissipate, please contact our dedicated Customer Service team at 800-613-0996 who can further assist you.

 - Begin laying the interlocking tiles along the chalk lines, snapping the locks together as you go.

 - Leave the other two edges of the room open until the middle is installed.